 As Chuang Tzu’s Perfected Man begins by abandoning the ways of the world, you begin by simply letting go of that which is not significant to the Tao.
 As you are now seen traveling with old friends who guide you along an unknowable path or way.

 Just as the dragons would have it, they are pleased.

 Eternal sacrifice made to capture the moment knowing everything rests on your finding and staying on the road yet to be traveled.
 Searching for immortality and freedom to go where few have gone before.
 Just as a sage would find the true reality of all things.
 Always leading the way.
-Knowing that the Tao is everywhere to be found by simply looking and understanding what is and finding one’s own standard within the oneness of virtue.
+Knowing that the Tao is everywhere to be found by simply looking and understanding what it is and finding one’s own standard within the oneness of virtue.

 Remain simply within the oneness of everything and pursue nothing beyond the ethereal as the reclusive sage.
 Complete with the knowledge of the Tao and understanding what it means.
 Remember from where you have come.
 As we are here to remind you of where you will return with us.
 Everything is here within yourself to rediscover and relearn.
 Keep to the open road as the Perfected Man and know immortality can only follow.
 4/12/94

 Keeping to the open road, the ultimate challenge of the everyday or mundane world.
 As I proceed, it is in writing, speaking, and teaching others about the Tao and relying on scriptural teachings that are so essential.
 You must become it – before you can relay it to others – the essence of teaching.
 I love Liu Changsheng’s teachings on early Quanzhen, especially the commentary by Fan Yi in 1185AD.
 The thoughts below are what I aspire to do in my own writing: